-- The ability to accurately adjust the power should allow it to be reduced by at least 1/16 of the maximum.
+- The ability to accurately adjust the power should be reduced by at least 1/16 of the maximum.

 - Reload speed.
-For normal shooting, a maximum of 1.5 seconds is recommended, and for shooting fast movements it is better to choose a model with a fast-shooting mode (up to 0.05 seconds) and HSS support.
+For regular shooting, a maximum of 1.5 seconds is recommended, and for shooting fast movements, it is better to choose a model with a fast-shooting mode (up to 0.05 seconds) and HSS support.

 - The best way to synchronize a flash (or groups of flashes) with a camera is a radio synchronizer.

-- For broad compatibility with various light accessories, we recommend choosing the Bowens mount model.
+- For broad compatibility with various light accessories, I recommend choosing the Bowens mount model.

 Do you use studio flashes?
-We will be glad if you share your experience in the comments.
+I will be glad if you share your experience in the comments.